MaterializeInc/materialize/doc/developer/design/20230225_compute_introspection_schema.md

 `mz_scheduling_parks` has `slept_for` and `requested` columns, whose type is `bigint` and whose unit is undocumented (in fact, it is nanoseconds).

+The trade-off between intervals and nanoseconds timestamps is that the former is more ergonomic but also has only microsecond precision.

 #### Inconsistent presence of `sum` column in histograms

 Some histograms include a per-bucket sum, which allows consumers to compute average or total values precisely.
 Confusingly, not all histograms report such a column (e.g. `mz_worker_compute_delays` does not, whereas `mz_worker_raw_compute_delays` does).

+We introduced the `sum` column initially to support Prometheus histograms, which expects to know about cumulative sums and cannot be convinced otherwise.
+However, it is possible to provide approximate sums, based on multiplying the bucket values with the bucket counts.

 #### Lack of clarity around per-replica vs. global relations